Why You Shouldn’t Believe You’re So Good College Coaches Will Just Find You

 College coaches were flocking to see my teammates, further feeding my false sense of reality that someone was “just going to see me play and offer me a ride.”
 I can tell you if you ‘re currently that student-athlete, your dreams too will face a harsh reality if you don’t change your way of thinking.

 One percent of high school student-athletes do not have to work to get recruited, they are truly the ones who can say “If I play they will come.”
 If you do the math, it’s likely you’re not in that one percent, which means you have your work cut out for you.
-You cannot afford to sit back and wait, you cannot afford to hope you have a great senior season; you need to do your own due diligence and be PROACTIVE.
+You cannot afford to sit back and wait, you cannot afford to hope you have a great senior season; you need to do your own due diligence and be proactive.

 This means building a quality resume, contacting coaches you have an interest in playing for, being realistic about those playing opportunities, and continuing to update and reach out to those coaches who might show some interest in your abilities.
 If you find that coaches are not showing interest continue to keep at it–coaches are extremely busy people and sometimes it will take three or four times before they will respond.